 On May 13, 2008, District No. 1 and Carma Lakewood LLC entered into a Reimbursement of Developer Loan and Public Infrastructure Acquisition Agreement (Loan Agreement).
 On December 6, 2011 Carma Lakewood LLC, Solterra LLC and District No. 1 entered into an Assignment of Reimbursement of Developer Loan and Public Infrastructure Acquisition Agreement, by which Carma Lakewood LLC assigned all of its rights and delegated all of its duties under the Loan Agreement to Solterra LLC (Developer or Solterra LLC).
-The Loan Agreement provides for the advancement by the Developer of certain moneys for capital improvements and operating and maintenance costs for an amount not to exceed \$91,000,000.
 The Loan Agreement provides that the Developer may construct public improvements and transfer them to District No. 1 (or to a third party at District No. 1's discretion).
 The Loan Agreement expressly limits District No. 1's obligation to repay the Developer for cash advances, or the value of public improvements constructed, to bond proceeds.
 The Districts are responsible for determining when bonds should be issued, based upon numerous economic factors.
 District No. 1's board of directors may, in its sole discretion, use other legally available funds to repay Developer advances.
 The Developer's cash advances bear interest at a rate of 6% per annum from the date of the advance.
-With respect to public improvements constructed by the Developer, interest at the rate of 6% per annum will begin accruing when all of the following criteria have been met: a) District No. 1 has provided notice of acceptance to the Developer; b) the notice also states that District No. 1 does not have funds at such time to pay the purchase price as defined in the Loan Agreement; and, c) the Developer has provided a bill of sale and otherwise satisfied District No. 1's conditions for District No. 1 to acquire the public improvements.
+With respect to public improvements constructed by the Developer, interest at the rate of 6% per annum will begin accruing when all of the following criteria have been met: a) District No. 1 has provided notice of acceptance to the Developer; b)

+the notice also states that the District No. 1 does not have funds to pay the purchase price at such time as defined in the Loan Agreement; and, c) the Developer has provided a bill of sale and otherwise satisfied District No. 1's conditions for District No. 1 to acquire the public improvements.

 The repayment obligations of District No. 1 constitute a multiple fiscal year financial obligation; however, the Districts' eligible electors previously authorized this multiple fiscal year financial obligation, so it is not subject to annual appropriation.
 That said, as discussed above, the repayment obligation is restricted to bond proceeds.
 The Loan Agreement states that it is between District No. 1 and the Developer.
-However, given the provisions of the Master IGA, the District and District No. 3 are impacted from certain covenants contained therein.
+However, given the provisions of the Master IGA, the District and District No. 2 are impacted from certain covenants contained therein.